wiseman-timelord/CreditSight/README.md

 - ** Daily Rotation ** Upon events of, booting and next day, the graph will be kept current, the keys will be checked against the system date/time hourly.

 ### NOTES
 - The average number of days in a year, accounting for leap years, is 365.25.
 The average number of days in a month, accounting for leap years, is approximately 30.4375.
 Thats 1/8 or 3 hours, 1 for each 2 main solstice days.
-Unfortunately such logic is not applicable to the program, as the user would eventually go noticbly out of synchronicity with the systems that use Gregorian calendar.
+Unfortunately such logic is not applicable to the program, as the user would eventually go noticbly out of synchronicity with the systems that use Gregorgian calendar.